NANTWICH in Bloom are hoping that their special

 parents, and other adults in The Square, as Doug introduced the celebrities.

-marked the start of the party in which the youngsters and some adults sang and
+of the party in which the youngsters and some adults sang and danced to music

 in April in a greenhouse kindly loaned to us by Regents Park (the former Elim